cicero78M/Cicero_V2/docs/satbinmas_official_accounts.md

 `src/model/satbinmasOfficialMediaModel.js` exposes `upsertMedia` for the main metadata plus `replaceHashtagsForMedia` and `replaceMentionsForMedia` to refresh the normalized references on each run.
+The upsert statement maps exactly 25 placeholders to the 25 target columns (through `is_video`) to keep Postgres from rejecting inserts when the parameters shift, ensuring the daily ingestion loop can retry rows idempotently.
 Stale rows are removed per-account via `deleteMissingMediaForDate`, which deletes any media for the current fetch date whose `media_id`/`code` no longer appear in the latest crawl (cascading hashtags/mentions automatically). `satbinmasOfficialAccountModel` now includes